top of page

 半斤八兩 做到隻積咁嘅樣

 半 Half; 斤 Catty; 八 Eight; 兩 Tael; 做 Do; 到 As; 隻 A; 積 Stagnation; 咁嘅樣 Looks like = Half catty and 8 tael, work so hard and looks like stagnation.
 Lyrics from the song "The Private Eyes 半斤八兩" (1976) by Sam Hui, lyrics by Sam Hui and Peter Lai.
-This song is a classic Cantopop that reflects the life of the working class
+This song is a classic Cantopop that reflects the life of the working class who work hard but often receive low pay.
+The phrase "半斤八兩" represents the idea of being equal in weight, but in reality, the work done and the compensation received are not equal.

 =

-Work like a slave for the salary
+Work like a slave for a small salary

 流馬尿

 流 Shed; 馬 Horse; 尿 Urine = Shedding horse's urine.
+Essentially, this means just crying.
+I suppose the tears may resemble the act of a horse urinating?

 =